lealceldeiro/gems/SpringBoot2Recipes/ch08/README.md

 **Solution**

 Spring has support to configure `TaskExecutor`s and `TaskScheduler`s.
 This capability, coupled with the ability to schedule method execution using the `@Scheduled` annotation, makes Spring scheduling support work with a minimum of fuss: all that is need are a method, an annotation, and to have switched on the scanner for annotations.
 Spring Boot will not automatically detect the need for scheduling; it has to be enabled explicitely by using the `@EnableScheduling` annotation.

+## 8.3 Sending E-mail

+Spring Boot will automatically configure the ability to send mail when mail properties and the java mail library are detected on the classpath.

+**Problem**

+How to send e-mail from a Spring Boot application.

+**Solution**

+Spring’s e-mail support makes it easier to send e-mail by providing an abstract and implementation-independent API for sending e-mail.
+The core interface of Spring’s e-mail support is `MailSender`.
+The `JavaMailSender` interface is a subinterface of `MailSender` that includes specialized JavaMail features such as Multipurpose Internet Mail Extensions (MIME message) support.
+To send an e-mail message with HTML content, inline images, or attachments, you have to send it as a MIME message.
+Spring Boot will automatically configure the `JavaMailSender` when the `javax.mail` classes are found on the classpath and when the appropriate `spring.mail` properties have been set.